Snowflyt/hkt-core/README.md

 //   ^?: (f: (x: string) => number, xs: string[]) => number[]
 ```

-We use `ArgT` and `ArgU` to extract the type arguments from the type-level function, just like `TArg` in **hkt-core**.
+We use `ArgT` and `ArgU` to extract the type arguments from the type-level function, just like `TArg` in hkt-core.
 We then instantiate the type arguments from known parameter types and refine the signature with the instantiated type arguments.
 This is the basic idea behind generic type-level functions.

 We use `ArgT` and `ArgU` to extract the type arguments from the type-level function — just like `TArg` in hkt-core.
 Then we instantiate these type arguments from known parameter types and refine the signature accordingly.
 This is the core idea behind generic type-level functions.